Montmollin: Religion

 From the 2000 census, 122 or 25.8% were Roman Catholic, while 186 or 39.3% belonged to the Swiss Reformed Church.
-Of the rest of the population, there was 1 individual who belongs to the Christian Catholic Church, and there were 15 individuals (or about 3.17% of the population) who belonged to another Christian church.
+Of the rest of the population, there was 1 individual who belonged to the Christian Catholic Church, and there were 15 individuals (or about 3.17% of the population) who belonged to another Christian church.
 There were 2 (or about 0.42% of the population) who were Islamic.
 There were 1 individual who belonged to another church.
 138 (or about 29.18% of the population) belonged to no church, are agnostic or atheist, and 15 individuals (or about 3.17% of the population) did not answer the question.

 Education

-In Montmollin about 187 or (39.5%) of the population have completed non-mandatory upper secondary education, and 93 or (19.7%) have completed additional higher education (either university or a Fachhochschule).
+In Montmollin, about 187 or (39.5%) of the population have completed non-mandatory upper secondary education, and 93 or (19.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 93 who completed tertiary schooling, 51.6% were Swiss men, 24.7% were Swiss women, 16.1% were non-Swiss men and 7.5% were non-Swiss women.

-In the canton of Neuchâtel most municipalities provide two years of non-mandatory kindergarten, followed by five years of mandatory primary education.
-The next four years of mandatory secondary education is provided at thirteen larger secondary schools, which many students travel out of their home municipality to attend.
+In the canton of Neuchâtel, most municipalities provide two years of non-mandatory kindergarten, followed by five years of mandatory primary education.
+The next four years of mandatory secondary education are provided at thirteen larger secondary schools, which many students travel out of their home municipality to attend.
 The kindergarten in Montmollin is combined with Coffrane and Les Geneveys-sur-Coffrane.
 During the 2010–11 school year, there were 3 kindergarten classes with a total of 43 students between the municipalities.
 In the same year, there were 3 primary classes with a total of 47 students.

 As of 2000, there were 17 students in Montmollin who came from another municipality, while 46 residents attended schools outside the municipality.